schultek/super_annotations/README.md

 containing the annotations are compilable even when the target files are not, especially that they do not import any code with errors.
 The builder is then smart enough to only import the needed files with the annotations.

+### Debugging

+> Steps for Android Studio / IntelliJ IDEA

+Since we use `build_runner` to execute our annotation code, it is not straight forward to debug our code.
+To enable debugging, you need to manually add the script that `pub run build_runner build` calls to your run configurations.
+This script is inside the `.dart_tool` folder at the root of your project.
+In your IDE add a new run configuration for a dart command line app with the following values:

+- Dart file: <project_root>/.dart_tool/build/entrypoint/build.dart
+- Program arguments: build --delete-conflicting-outputs

+Now you can set breakpoints in your annotations and debug them by selecting the created run config and clicking the `Debug` button.

 ## Mastering Annotations

 With `super_annotations`, your build and runtime environment share the same codebase.
 This enables a few unique perks,